bfeif/personal-website/content/posts/refactoring-a-data-scientists-survival-guide.md

 print(f"XGBoost Accuracy: {accuracy_xgboost:.3f}")
 ```

-Now, there's no doubt at all -- every row in the newly named `titanic_passengers_df` represents a distinct passenger from the Titanic.
+After renaming `df` to `titanic_passengers_df` and `load_df` to `load_titanic_passengers_df`, there's no doubt at all -- every row in the newly named `titanic_passengers_df` represents a distinct passenger from the Titanic.
 Nice!

 ## 3. Fix Magic Values by Extracting Variables
 **Bad Code Smell**: Magic Values
 **Refactoring Motif**: Extract Variable

-So now you've shown it to your colleagues, and they all agree: you've got some great results!
-Now, it's time to share it with some engineers in your team; the only problem is that the engineers are not so familiar with data science and machine learning, and they immediately ask "what are these string values at the top of the `evaluate_model` function?".
+So you've discussed it to your colleagues, and they all agree: you've got some great results!
+Now, it's time to share it with the engineers in your team to scale it to more data; the only problem is that the engineers are not so familiar with data science and machine learning, and they immediately ask "what are these string values at the top of the `evaluate_model` function?".

 Instead of saying "they're features and a target for our model, silly engineer!", we can answer all engineers' such questions permanently by extracting the requisite variables from our code:

 ```python
 import pandas as pd